Global-Health-Engineering/mushroom-substrate-mixer-and-portioner/README.md

+# Project overview

+🍄 *Low-Cost Mushroom Substrate Mixer & Portioning Device* 🍄

+This open-source machine helps mushroom farmers mix, water, and bag substrate using simple materials and hand power only.

+✅ No electricity required ✅ No diesel required ✅ Low-cost and easy to build ✅ Open-source construction plans

+Designed for small-scale mushroom farmers around the world.

+📐 Free building plans: [INSERT DOWNLOAD LINK HERE]
+📐 User Manual (Video): [INSERT DOWNLOAD LINK HERE]

+🎓 Developed as a Bachelor's Thesis at the Global Health Engineering group, ETH Zurich, Switzerland.

+We hope this project helps farmers turn agricultural waste into food, income, and opportunity.

+🌍 Build it.
+Improve it.
+Share it.

+Feedback, improvements, and rebuilds are welcome.
+If you build your own version, please let us know! 🍄🔧

 ---
-title: "README for `root`"
-output: pdf_document
----

-# Overview
+# Repository Overview

 This is the directory for the bachelor's thesis of Peter Siegenthaler (psiegenthale@ethz.ch), named "**Product Development of a Substrate Mixer and Portioning Device**" conducted 2026 at the Global Health Engineering research group at ETH Zurich.

-The folder contains a structure for generated data with guidance on how to store raw and derived data.
+The folders contain all publicly accessible data, plans, and information necessary to reproduce the prototype developed during the project.
+Should your interest extend beyond the project’s results and deliverables, the written thesis, the project proposal, and the presentation slides are also available to provide insight into the product development and the course of the project.

 # Directories & Files